Skip to main content

 Pay Period

-Payday is the set day employees receive their wages, which aligns with the agreed-upon schedule, such as every Thursday (weekly), every second Wednesday (fortnightly), or the last day of the month (monthly).
-Employers must communicate this schedule in the employment agreement to avoid confusion.
+Payday is the set day employees receive their wages, which aligns with the agreed-upon schedule, such as every Thursday, every second Wednesday, or the last day of the month.
+Employers should communicate this schedule in the employment agreement to avoid confusion.

-If payday falls on a holiday or weekend, employers must inform employees of any changes in advance.
-Clear communication regarding pay periods, payday schedules, and any adjustments ensures transparency and helps prevent disputes.
+If payday falls on a holiday or weekend, employers should inform employees of any changes in advance.
+Clear communication regarding pay periods, payday schedules, and any adjustments helps prevent disputes.

 Mercans’ payroll capabilities